-Hammarskjöld opened as the International Co-Op in the academic year 1973-1974, and is named after Dag Hammarskjöld, a former Secretary General of the United Nations.
+Hammarskjöld opened as the International Co-Op in the 1972-1973 academic year.
+It is named after Dag Hammarskjöld, a former Secretary General of the United Nations.
 The plan for the house was initiated by several international students, in coordination with the Bechtel International Center, as a place to nurture their differences and explore their own experiences.